Harald-U/istio101/workshop/exercise-1/README.md

 1. Using Chrome or Firefox, [**click here to launch Cloud Shell**](https://workshop.shell.cloud.ibm.com/) and `Login` with your IBM Cloud account.

+    If prompted for a password or passphrase, use `ikslab`.

 1. Using the account drop down, choose the **IBM** account.

    ![](../README_images/cloudshell.png)